DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Saves

-Saves occur when a character is attempting to resist or shrug off a negative effect.
+When a character attempts to resist or shrug off a negative effect, they make a Save.
-Certain Powers, effects, or encounters may force a character to make a Save.
-When a character makes a Save, they draw a card against their own TC and use their Attribute Modifier for the relevant domain.
-A character cannot choose to use a different Attribute.

-A Save will have a DR determined by the initiator's Skill Modifier used to initiate the Save.
-The DR for a Save is 3 minus half of the initiator's relevant modifier, to a minimum of 0.
+This could be caused by a Power, Status Condition, or a environmental effect.
+When a character makes a Save, they draw a card against their own TC and use their relevant Attribute Modifier, with a DR set by the initiating effect.
+If the effect is a Power, the DR is 3 minus half of the initiator's relevant Skill modifier.

-Saves may have different effects depending on a success or failure.
-This can sometimes mean a successful Save still results in taking damage or a negative effect.
-Reference a specific Power description for details on the effects.
+Saves may still have consequences even on a success, as specified by the initiating effect.

 ### In Combat